devpabreja2/AndroidLearning/README.md

 # Learning Android

-Learning the basics of android, currently worked on Activities, Android Layout(User Interface) , Intent and Intent Filters.
+Learning all the basics of android based on the Android Learning Roadmap Trello Board.